ergoplatform/ergodocs/docs/dev/protocol/scaling.md

 **Block size:** Parameters like block size etc., are not set in stone; rather, miners can adjust them.
 So if a miner is experiencing low full block validation time (as hardware is getting better with time and software), he may propose or vote to increase the block size.

 **Logarithmic space mining:**  allows for *light miners.* Similar to light clients, light miners can bootstrap with block headers without downloading the entire blockchain.
-Integrating logarithmic space mining in Ergo is possible via a velvet (soft) fork; see this video from Dionysis Zindros from The University of Athens for an [introduction and their progress so far](https://www.youtube.com/watch?v=s05ypkSC7gk)
+Integrating logarithmic space mining in Ergo is possible via a velvet (soft) fork; see this video from Dionysis Zindros from The University of Athens for a [introduction and their progress so far](https://www.youtube.com/watch?v=s05ypkSC7gk).

 ## Layer 1 (Blockchain)